Showing Collections: 61 - 90 of 164

 Papers of Howard Gillette, Jr., professor of American Studies at both George Washington Univeristy and Rutgers University, including correspondence, memos, fellowship applications, women's studies files, exams, publications, awards, interviews, research notes, and curriculum requirements.
 They range in date from 1826-2018 with the bulk falling from the mid 1980s through 2018.

-Materials in this collection include labor relations, training programs, grievance reports and transcripts, and articles on personnel/employee relations, training, and psychology from various journals.
+Materials in this collection include labor relations, training programs, grievance reports and transcripts, and articles on personnel/employee relations, training, psychology from various journals, and the Human Services and Social Justice Program website.
 The collection covers the years 1960 to 1985.

 Collection includes correspondence, "Current News" newsletter, Li Li-San papers, seminars, and photos.